Arti-Dev/arti-dev.github.io/_posts/2024-08-08-fillinthewall.md

 # Remaking a Hypixel Classic: Fill in the Wall

+### Update, November 13, 2025

+The server has been closed.
+Thank you all for playing!

 ### Update, March 12, 2025

 A public, on-demand server of Fill in the Wall has been released!
 The IP is `fillinthewall.ddns.net`.
 At the time of writing this, the Minecraft version is 1.21.4, but it will continually be updated to the latest version.